Come Together, Act Together

 Books.
 Podcasts.
 Instagram posts from accounts in the know.
 Now is the time to get your eyes and ears on everything gender inequality, so you can ride into this fight armed to the teeth.
 We’ve created a list of our favourite resources for you - and even made some ourselves.

 Here’s where you spread the social justice word.
-Tell a friend, regale a colleague - accost a stranger in the grocery store.
+Tell a friend, regale a colleague - speak to a stranger in the grocery store.
 Each time gender equality is discussed and debated, the movement grows in size and power.
 Need help?
-Here’s a card game we made to start tricky conversations about gender.
+Here’s a list of conversation topics to change the world.

 No longer the sole province of hardcore protestors, activism is now accessible to all of us through small but meaningful actions.
-Dive in head first with our 24 Days of Activism challenge, or find out how to get involved with your local partner.
+Dive in head first with our 16 Days of Activism, or find out how to get involved with your local partner.

 Knowledge truly is power.
 We need to understand the issues at hand in order to make good decisions about how to make change.
 Also, often there are people out there doing a great job in the area you’re passionate about.
 Learn about who’s out there and what they’re doing so you can put your energy to the best use.